k98kurz/gossip/readme.md

 pip install -r requirements.txt
 ```

-On Windows, you may have to run `source venv/Scripts/activate`.
+On Windows, you may have to run `source venv/Scripts/activate` instead
+of `source venv/bin/activate`.

-To run the asynchronous example, also run `pip install prompt_toolkit`.
+To run the examples, also run `pip install -r optional_requirements.txt`.

 These instructions will change once development is complete and the module is
 published as a package.